 Gas for Alaskans

-The pipeline concept pursued by the oil producers and TransCanada would provide at least five points from which spur lines could be built to provide gas to Alaskans.
-The companies' role involves only providing gas-takeoff points, not building the spur lines or local distribution pipelines, which would be up to the state, utilities or private companies.
+The pipeline concept pursued by the oil producers, TransCanada and the state would provide at least five points from which spur lines could be built to provide gas to Alaskans.
+Utilities, private companies, the state or someone else would need to build spur lines or local distribution lines from the gas-takeoff points; that would not be part of the main-line work.

 REI says gas could be taken for local use, but it does not propose any in-state distribution role for itself.

 The Alaska Gasline Port Authority says under its proposal gas could be taken from the pipeline at Fairbanks and that a spur line off the pipeline to Valdez could provide gas to Southcentral Alaska.

 The North Slope producers, TransCanada and state project is in the pre-front-end engineering and design (pre-FEED) phase in which initial design, technical, environmental and commercial assessment work is done.
 In January 2014, the parties signed a Heads of Agreement document that laid out terms for the state to become an equity owner in the liquefaction plant and to receive its gas royalties and taxes in the form of natural gas rather than as cash.
 This will require passage of legislation that the governor introduced in 2014.
 The HOA provides that pre-FEED activities then will accelerate.